j-AI-me/tax-smart-insights/README.md

 - shadcn-ui
 - Tailwind CSS

+## IRPF vs IS comparison

+The utilities folder provides `simulateDoubleEntry` to compare progressive IRPF with a flat corporate tax after deductions.
+This function returns the breakdown of both regimes so you can evaluate which option is more advantageous.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/fe3db85a-2546-4b50-8678-e68e945bf8ea) and click on Share -> Publish.